Bringing your family members

-If you have a Tier 4 visa and wish to bring your family / dependants with you, they are only allowed to stay with you if:
+If you have a Student Visa and wish to bring your family / dependants with you, they are only allowed to stay with you if:

-- You are a government-sponsored and your course is over 6 months long, or
+- You are government-sponsored and your course is over 6 months long, or

 - You are doing a postgraduate level course for 12 months or longer;